 The proportion of background points to presence points has a significant impact on the prediction results.
 Whether background points are provided in your input point features or the tool creates them for you, it is recommended that you test and compare classification diagnostics for your models using different amounts of background points.
 You can use the Spatial Thinning parameter to reduce the amount of background points in the analysis.
-See the Defining a study area and Reducing sample bias using spatial thinning sections for more details.
+See the Defining a study area and Reducing sample bias using spatial thinning sections below for more details.

 The tool requires at least two presence and two background points in the training data to create a model.

-Specifying explanatory variables
+Specify explanatory variables

 In addition to known presence points and background points, the tool uses explanatory variables to create the prediction model.
 There are three ways to specify explanatory variables: using rasters, using fields in the input point features, and using distance features.
 For rasters and fields, explanatory variables can be continuous or categorical.
 For categorical explanatory variables, the tool requires a minimum of three data points per category.

-Using explanatory variables from rasters
+Use explanatory variables from rasters

 You can use rasters to represent conditions in the landscape that may be helpful predictors of presence of an event.
 For example, a plant species may heavily depend on a particular elevation range; you can then use an elevation raster to associate elevation values with the plant’s presence locations in the model.

-Check the Categorical box when rasters represent categorical data, such as land use cover classes.
+Check the Categorical box when rasters represent categorical data, such as land-use cover classes.